danjfull/TerminalBudget/README.md

 * Download Visual Studio 2022
 * Download C++ 20
-* Tools for Cmake (donloaded using Visual Studio Installer)
+* Tools for Cmake (downloaded using Visual Studio Installer)

 ## Useful Websites to Learn More